QuanVT29/docker-todo-app/README.md

 cd your-repo-name

 1. Configure environment variables:

-Copy the example environment file and update it if necessary: cp .env.example .env
+- Copy the example environment file and update it if necessary: 'cp .env.example .env'

 2. Launch the application:

-Build and start all services in detached mode: docker-compose up --build -d
+- Build and start all services in detached mode: 'docker-compose up --build -d'

 3. Access the application: